manojworks/pycode/README.md

 25. remove_node - Remove a node from the tree
 26. mirror - Change a tree so that the roles of the left and right pointers are swapped at every node.
 27. Driver code

+*Priority Queue*
+A priority queue is an abstract data type similar to a regular queue or stack data structure in which each element additionally has a "priority" associated with it.
+In a priority queue, an element with high priority is served before an element with low priority.
+If two elements have the same priority, they are served according to the order in which they were enqueued
+1. Class representing a node
+2. Class representing Priority Queue
+3. delete_with_priority - Delete a node with priority p
+4. insert_with_priority - Insert a node with priority p and value v
+5. peek_at_lowest_priority_element - Return (but do not remove) node with least priority
+6. peek_at_highest_priority_element - Return (but do not remove) node with highest priority
+7. str - string representation of the priority queue
+8. length - number of elements in the queue
+9. is_empty - determines if the queue is empty
+10. max_priority - what is the highest priority element in the queue
+11. min_priority - what is the least priority element in the queue
+12. extract_min_priority_node - remove the element with least priority
+13. iter - generate the next element in the queue
+14. merge_q - merge the queue with another queue
+15. GraphDS - A class that represents the graphs with edges and vetexes
+16. dijkstra - You are given a weighted undirected graph.
+The vertices are enumerated from 1 to n.
+Your task is to find the shortest path between the vertex 1 and the vertex n.
+17. Driver code for priority queue and graph